ebaauw/homebridge-hue/README.md

   ]
 ```

-The example below is a typical configuration for exposing a v1 (round) bridge, or a v2 (square) bridge where the native HomeKit feature isn't used.
-With this configuration, homebridge-hue exposes all lights and all sensor resources, except those created by the Hue app for _Home & Away_ routines.
+The example below is a typical configuration for a v2 (square) bridge where the native HomeKit feature for sensors isn't used.
+With this configuration, homebridge-hue exposes the non-Philips lights and all sensor resources, except those created by the Hue app for _Home & Away_ routines.
 ```json
   "platforms": [
     {